 Important: Employees must re-enroll each year in order to continue EyeMed coverage from year to year.
 Coverage does not continue automatically.
 Annual enrollment/re-enrollment is effective each January 1st for the calendar year.

-Under a program called MetPay, employees may purchase automobile and homeowner's insurance at discounted rates and pay the premiums through the convenience of payroll deductions over the course of the year.
+Under a program called Farmers Group Select, employees may purchase automobile and homeowner's insurance at discounted rates and pay the premiums through the convenience of payroll deductions over the course of the year.
 There are no finance charges and no down payment is required.

-The MetPay program is administered by Metropolitan Property and Casualty Company, a subsidiary of Metropolitan Life Insurance Company.
-By insuring through MetPay, employees are eligible for group discounts off Massachusetts automobile rates and Metropolitan's homeowner's rates.
-MetPay also offers policies for renter's insurance, vacation homes, residential income property, and boats.
+The Farmers Group Select program is underwritten by Farmers Insurance Company.
+By insuring through Farmers, employees are eligible for group discounts off Massachusetts automobile rates and Farmers' homeowner's rates.
+They also offer policies for renter's insurance, vacation homes, residential income property, and boats.

 Basic Life Insurance